Volunteer Margaret Jones planting tulips near the park office.

 Volunteering at the park can be a rewarding experience.

 Tonto Natural Bridge became Arizona’s twenty-sixth state park on October 12, 1990.
-The Volunteer Program began rather informally during the mid-1990s with approximately 2 to 5 volunteers at that time.
+The Volunteer Program began rather informally during the mid-1990s with approximately two to five volunteers at that time.
 The early core of volunteers concentrated on visitor interpretive services about the park, maintenance duties and care of the fruit trees and berry bushes.
 There were a few volunteers who conducted interpretive lodge tours and a Christmas program that was historically oriented in period costumes.
 These early volunteers wrote much of their own interpretive material with an emphasis on entertainment as well as historical fact.

 The major development of the Volunteer Program came in 2002 when the State of Arizona made the decision to close Tonto Natural Bridge State Park due to financial considerations.
 There was a Parks Board meeting to announce that closing and the community became very upset with that decision and protested the closing of the park.
 They requested that a follow-up meeting be held for the purpose of recruiting volunteers to keep the park open.
 Approximately 50 people expressed interest in volunteering leading to a core group of approximately 20 to 25 volunteers who continued to work in the park, most of whom remain active at this time.
 Volunteers are involved in interpretive services, visitor services, landscaping, gardening, maintenance, monitoring for safety considerations, lodge housekeeping, and other duties.
 Our volunteers have kept this park operating since 2002, and continue to significantly improve the services available to visitors, as well as care for the park.